TharmiganK/conference-service/conference-service-ballerina/README.md

 ### Prerequisites

-- Install [Ballerina 2201.7.2](https://ballerina.io/downloads/).
+- Install [Ballerina 2201.8.0](https://ballerina.io/downloads/).
 Make sure you install Ballerina using the installer compatible with your OS.
 - Install [VSCode](https://code.visualstudio.com/) with the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
-- Install [GraalVM CE 22.3.3(Java 11)](https://github.com/graalvm/graalvm-ce-builds/releases?q=JDK+11&expanded=true) or above.
-See the [instructions](https://www.graalvm.org/22.3/docs/getting-started/#install-graalvm) for more details.
+- Install and Configure GraalVM.
+See the [Configure GraalVM](https://ballerina.io/learn/build-the-executable-locally/#configure-graalvm) section for more details.
-- Install the `native-image` tool using the following command.

-    ```bash
-    gu install native-image
-    ```
-- Set the `GRAALVM_HOME` environment variable to point to the GraalVM installation directory.

 ### Building the GraalVM executable